Store IPFS content on Filecoin's decentralized storage network with verifiable persistence.

 filecoin-pin payments setup --auto

-# 2. Upload a file to Filecoin (defaults to Calibration testnet)
+# 2. Upload a file to Filecoin (defaults to Mainnet)

 filecoin-pin add myfile.txt